jacobpretorius/Tyrell/README.md

 Pretty much a plug and play discourse bot.
 You need ElasticSearch (I'm using 6.1.2), Discourse forum site URL, username, and password.
 My instance of the bot is called @Tyrell, feel free to rename where you need to.

 Edit the /Business/Constants.cs file with your relevant details.
-Spin up the bot and press 9 for automatic mode.
+Spin up the bot and it will start in "automatic Mode"; turn on your CAPS LOCK key to exit auto mode (on WINDOWS, you need to remote the autostart in OSX as it is not suppored, Program.cs line 24).

 **PLEASE be respectful when using the full index commands.
 Just because you could index a full site doesn't mean you should**.
 It could get your account banned pretty easily.